eyabenkhedher-portfolio/Excel_project_Data_Analytics/README.md

-# Excel_project_Data_Analytics
-My project demonstring my Excel skills
+# Excel for Data Analytics — Full Coursework & Projects

 Data Nerds ! this repo contais all the excel files needed to follow my excel projects